-I often encounter sales managers who are struggling with this question: Should they be the supportive manager who mentors and grows their salespeople—or should they be the kind of manager that holds their salespeople tightly accountable for results?
+Sales managers struggle with similar questions: Should they be the empathetic manager who supports and grows their salespeople—or should they be the kind of manager that holds their salespeople tightly accountable for results?

 The Empathetic Manager

 Empathetic managers are warm and friendly.
-They know their salespeople well—not just the details of their personal lives, but what makes them tick and what their key talents are.
-They care about their people, help them build their talents into strenghs, and work to advance their employees’ careers.
+They know their salespeople well—not just the details of their personal lives, but they know what makes them tick and what their key talents are.
+They care about their people, help them build their talents into strengths, and work to advance their employees’ careers.

 The Accountability Manager

 Managers who focus on accountability are more performance-driven.
 They track the numbers, analyze what they mean, and use the data to set specific goals and expectations for their people.
 They create an environment based on measurement and performance standards, and everyone understands there are consequences for falling below standards too frequently.

 Every manager either leans toward being empathetic and should therefore build their accountability muscle, or they lean toward accountability and should learn how to be more empathetic.
 Take a moment to reflect on your management style.
 Odds are, you already know which direction you lean.

 If you lean towards empathy, clearly outline your goals and expectations for each of your salespeople.
 Use your empathetic side to reflect on how each person you manage may want their goals outlined to them and how often you may need to check in with each one of them.
 Ensure everyone is making consistent progress, and ask them what you can do to support them along the way.

 If you lean towards accountability, use your goal-setting mindset to set relationship-building goals.
 Implement a tool like the Growth Guide to deepen your relationships with your salespeople.
 Understand what their goals and motivations are, but also understand the type of support they want from you in order to help them be successful.